simplemia/work_intro/tools_for_analyser/README.md

 ## Laplapce  ##

-Laplapce is an application for analysis coworkers to get data in various common conditions from hadoop.
+Laplapce is a customizable application for conveniently extracting data from hadoop file systme for analysis.

     eg：get offline users' behaviors from 201501 to 201504